Missense mutation

 In genetics, a missense mutation is a point mutation in which a single nucleotide change results in a codon that codes for a different amino acid.
 It is a type of nonsynonymous substitution.

-Substitution of protein from DNA mutations
+Missense mutations change amino acids, which in turn alter proteins and may alter a protein's function or structure.
+These mutations may arise spontaneously from mutagens like UV radiation, tobacco smoke, an error in DNA replication, and other factors.
+Screening for missense mutations can be done by sequencing the genome of an organism and comparing the sequence to a reference genome to analyze for differences.
+Missense mutations can be repaired by the cell when there are errors in DNA replication by using mechanisms such as DNA proofreading and mismatch repair.
+They can also be repaired by using genetic engineering technologies or pharmaceuticals.
+Some notable examples of human diseases caused by missense mutations are Rett syndrome, cystic fibrosis, and sickle-cell disease.

+Impact on protein function

-Missense mutation refers to a change in one amino acid in a protein, arising from a point mutation in a single nucleotide.
-Missense mutation is a type of nonsynonymous substitution in a DNA sequence.
-Two other types of nonsynonymous substitution are the nonsense mutations, in which a codon is changed to a premature stop codon that results in truncation of the resulting protein, and the nonstop mutations, in which a stop codon erasement results in a longer, nonfunctional protein.
+Missense mutation refers to a change in one amino acid in a protein arising from a point mutation in a single nucleotide.
+Amino acids are the building blocks of proteins.
+Missense mutations are a type of nonsynonymous substitution in a DNA sequence.
+Two other types of nonsynonymous substitutions are nonsense mutations, in which a codon is changed to a premature stop codon that results in the resulting protein being cut short, and nonstop mutations, in which a stop codon deletion results in a longer but nonfunctional protein.
+The latter two types are not considered to be missense mutations.

-Missense mutations can render the resulting protein nonfunctional, and such mutations are responsible for human diseases such as Epidermolysis bullosa, sickle-cell disease, SOD1 mediated ALS, and a substantial number of cancers.
+Missense mutations can render the resulting protein nonfunctional, due to misfolding of the protein.
+These mutations are responsible for human diseases, such as Epidermolysis bullosa, sickle-cell disease, SOD1 mediated ALS, and a substantial number of cancers.

-In the most common variant of sickle-cell disease, the 20th nucleotide of the gene for the beta chain of hemoglobin is altered from the codon GAG to GTG.
-Thus, the 6th amino acid glutamic acid is substituted by valine—notated as an "E6V" mutation—and the protein is sufficiently altered to cause the sickle-cell disease.

 Not all missense mutations lead to appreciable protein changes.
-An amino acid may be replaced by an amino acid of very similar chemical properties, in which case, the protein may still function normally; this is termed a neutral, "quiet", "silent" or conservative mutation.
+An amino acid may be replaced by a different amino acid of very similar chemical properties in which case the protein may still function normally; this is termed a conservative mutation.
 Alternatively, the amino acid substitution could occur in a region of the protein which does not significantly affect the protein secondary structure or function.
-When an amino acid may be encoded by more than one codon (so-called "degenerate coding") a mutation in a codon may not produce any change in translation; this would be a synonymous substitution and not a missense mutation.
+Lastly, when more than one codon codes for the same amino acid (termed "degenerate coding"), the resulting mutation does not produce any change in translation and hence no change in protein is observed; degenerate coding would be classified as a synonymous substitution, or a silent mutation, and not a missense mutation.